 If you have undergone breast augmentation surgery and are ready for a mammogram, inform your medical provider so additional views can be performed which involves pushing the implant out of the way to better visualize the glandular breast tissue.

 Long-acting local anesthesia is either placed in the implant pocket itself or injected as intercostal nerve blocks to minimize postoperative discomfort.
 The effects should last for at least six to eight hours.
 At the end of the procedure, your new breasts will be wrapped in a dressing consisting of gauze padding and ace bandages placed around the area, like a tube top.
+At the Plastic Surgery Institute of Washington we have a reputation for delivering one of the best breast augmentation surgeries in Washington, D.C.

 What is Recovery Like?